gianinh50364/Student-Exam-Scores-EDA/README.md

 ### Conclusion
 #### 1. In terms of **Gender**:
 * Males had higher scores in math while Females had higher scores in reading and writing.

 #### 2. In terms of **Ethnicity**:
 * They are not equally distributed.
 * Group E has the highest score in all 3 tests.

 #### 3. In term of **Parent's education**:
 * Most of them had studied high school.
 * Master's degree had the lowest population but they perform better at the exams

 #### 4. In terms of **Lunch type**:
 * Students prefer standard lunch to free/reduced lunch (almost double).
 * Students who eat standard lunch have higher scores than free/reduced lunch.
 * Lunch Type greatly impacts the exam scores.

 #### 5. In terms of **Practice sport**:
-*         More than 3/4 of the respondent said that they practice sport sometimes/regularly.
+* More than 3/4 of the respondent said that they practice sports sometimes/regularly.
 * Those Who practice sports tend to have higher scores than those who don't.
 * They had a somewhat impact on the exam scores but were not significant.

 #### 6. In term of **Weekly study hours**:
 * The more the students study, the higher scores they get.
 * This impact should be considered.